An Intuitionistic Formula Hierarchy Based on High-School Identities: The Inequality Interpretation of Proof Rules

 Note that with this interpretation, we have the following property: \begin{lemma} If $\interp{F}=1$ then $F\cong \top$. \end{lemma} \begin{proof} By a straightforward induction on the structure of formulas.\qedhere \end{proof} This observation justifies our assumption that when we apply an inference rule, the variables involved must have a value greater than or equal to $2$.
 For instance, consider the $(\to_l^\to)$ rule.
 Here, we could have $F,G,H=P$, $\Gamma=\cdot$, and $I=\top$, which would result in the following interpretation:

-Clearly, the premise does \emph{not} have a smaller value than the conclusion, hence the inequality interpretation does not work, unless we assume all the variables (except the one corresponding to $\Gamma$) have values greater than $2$.
+Clearly, the premise has a greater value than the conclusion, hence the inequality interpretation does not work, unless we assume all the variables (except the one corresponding to $\Gamma$) have values not less than $2$.

 Note, however, that this is an entirely reasonable assumption given the content of Lemma~\ref{lem:one-is-top}.
-If $I=\top$, there is no reason to apply the $(\to_l^\to)$ rule, as we already know $\top$ is provable\footnote{In fact, modern presentations of G4ip omit $\top$ as a formula entirely, as it --- from a proof search perspective --- is completely superfluous.}.
-Thus, we will assume that the formulas and contexts in question have been subjected to the following simplification rules first:
+If $I=\top$, there is no reason to apply the $(\to_l^\to)$ rule, as we already know $\top$ is provable\footnote{In fact, modern presentations of G4ip \cite{troelstra2000basic} omit $\top$ as a formula entirely, as it --- from a proof search perspective --- is completely superfluous.}.
+Thus, we assume that the formulas and contexts in question have been subjected to the following simplification rules first:

 These simplifications correspond to the high-school identities~\eqref{hsi:multunit}, \eqref{hsi:powerone}, and~\eqref{hsi:onepower}.
 Note that we do not need to reduce occurrences of $\top$ inside disjunctions, as $\interp{F\vee G}\ge2$ for all formulas $F,G$.
 This leads to the following lemma: \begin{lemma} For all formulas $F$, either $\interp{F}\ge2$ or $F\rightsquigarrow^*\top$. \end{lemma} \begin{proof} By induction on the structure of $F$.
 We show here a representative case.
 If $F=G\to H$, we apply the induction hypothesis to $H$.
 If $H\rightsquigarrow^*\top$, then $F\rightsquigarrow^*\top$ by the definition of $\rightsquigarrow$.
 If not, we have $\interp{H}\ge2$, and thus